 The TPs for this class are heavily weighted towards the claim provision due to the longer-tail nature of these risks, which may be complex and take many years to settle, and with potential for late reported or latent claims to emerge.

 Latent classes are particularly sensitive to changes in the discount rate.
-The EIOPA prescribed UK risk free rate increased over 2018 which resulted in an decrease in the discounted latent provisions.
+The prescribed UK risk-free rate decreased over 2020, which resulted in an increase in the discounted latent provisions.

 Motor vehicle classes